conghuynhho/huynh-obsidian/Working/GGJ monorepo/R&D GGJ Turbo Repo.md

 - ❌ dev: yarn only individual service using (yarn with specific package.json)
 	- drawback: `yarn.lock` would be change in development.

-# Downside need to solve

-# A little deep think

 #### Repositories